loda-lang/loda-programs/programs/oeis/list1.md

 * [A092220](http://oeis.org/A092220) ([L05 program](092/A092220.asm)): Expansion of x*(1-x)/ ((1+x)*(1-x+x^2)) in powers of x.
 * [A092242](http://oeis.org/A092242) ([L06 program](092/A092242.asm)): Numbers that are congruent to {5, 7} mod 12.
 * [A092246](http://oeis.org/A092246) ([L23 program](092/A092246.asm)): Odd "odious" numbers (A000069).
+* [A092249](http://oeis.org/A092249) ([L17 program](092/A092249.asm)): Positions of the integers in the standard diagonal enumeration of the rationals (with the integers in the first column and diagonals moving up to the right).
 * [A092259](http://oeis.org/A092259) ([L05 program](092/A092259.asm)): Numbers that are congruent to {4, 8} mod 12.
 * [A092263](http://oeis.org/A092263) ([L27 program](092/A092263.asm)): a(1)=1, a(n+1)=ceiling(phi*a(n))+1 if a(n) is odd, a(n+1)=ceiling(phi*a(n)) if a(n) is even, where phi=(1+sqrt(5))/2.
 * [A092266](http://oeis.org/A092266) ([L03 program](092/A092266.asm)): Expansion of (1+4x)/AGM(1+4x,1-4x) where AGM denotes the arithmetic-geometric mean.